PhD-Gabriel-Caballero/6ABOS/README.md

 ![Atmospheric Correction Results](assets/Rrs_graph.png)

 ### Description
-This figure illustrates the performance of the **6ABOS** atmospheric correction algorithm applied to Sentinel-3 (OLCI/SLSTR) data.
+This figure illustrates the performance of the **6ABOS** atmospheric correction algorithm applied to EnMAP data.

-* **Top/Left Panel:** Shows the Top-of-Atmosphere (TOA) reflectance containing atmospheric noise and scattering.
+* **Green dashed line:** Shows the Top-of-Atmosphere (TOA) radiance containing atmospheric noise and scattering.
-* **Bottom/Right Panel:** Shows the Bottom-of-Atmosphere (BOA) reflectance after the 6S-based correction, revealing the true spectral signature of the target.
+* **Black continuos line:** Shows the Bottom-of-Atmosphere (BOA) Remote Sensing Reflectance after the 6S-based correction, revealing the true spectral signature of the target.

-The correction effectively removes aerosol scattering and absorption effects, which is a critical preprocessing step for accurately estimating water quality parameters or land surface properties using Bayesian Neural Networks.
+The correction effectively removes aerosol scattering and absorption effects, which is a critical preprocessing step for accurately estimating water quality parameters or land surface properties.

 ## Repository Structure
 * `/src`: Core 6ABOS Python scripts.